AceCentre/VoiceBroker/README.md

 ## Quick notes:

 - voiceBroker.py looks like it should work (use it with a admin shell).
 Use it with demoClient for example.
 This is the code we want to work from
-- voiceBroker-MSVanilla.py is not using tts-wrapper.
+- (voiceBroker-MSVanilla.py is not using tts-wrapper.
 Just for Azure, The code is a little older - i dare the creds might not work.
-- But using in any SAPI system and it doesnt.
+- look at basic_demo_register.py.
+Its a really basic version of this more complex code.
+Uing any of these com registration code in any SAPI system and it doesnt work.
 We need to debug this.
 I think somethings missing (e.g try it in https://www.cross-plus-a.com/balabolka.htm)
 - Work with basic_demo_register.py and then find what is missing
 - You need the correct credentials.json
 - demoClientExtended - try it by all means but I have little faith in the onWord event handling being passed through correctly.